-Nastia Liukin Stuns In Pink And White Zebra Print Bikini As She Celebrates Event Bearing Her Name
+Nastia Liukin Stuns In Pink And White Zebra-Print Bikini As She Celebrates Event Bearing Her Name

 Nastia accessorized her bikini with a delicate diamond choker and medallion necklace from NOA Jewelry.
 She was also sporting a pair of diamond solitaire earrings, along with some smaller studs.

-The chic athlete was posing on beach in front of a clear, powder blue sky and white waves gently crashing on the shore.
+The chic athlete was posing on the beach in front of a clear, powder blue sky and white waves gently crashing on the shore.

 In the caption of her post, the former Olympian revealed that there were three days until the Nastia Liukin Cup at the time she shared her bikini photo on her Instagram page.
 According to OnMilwaukee, the gymnastics event that bears Nastia’s name will take place on Friday at Fiserv Forum in Milwaukee.
 The competition will feature some of the United States’ top Junior Olympic competitors.